medusajs/nextjs-starter-medusa/README.md

 </p>

 ### Prerequisites
-To use the starter you should have a Medusa server running locally on port 9000.
+To use the [Next.js Starter Template](https://medusajs.com/nextjs-commerce/), you should have a Medusa server running locally on port 9000.
 For a quick setup, run:
 ```shell
 npx create-medusa-app@latest